-By the 1960s, it appears the phrase we know use today the whole nine yards, was firmly established, both in its meaning and number (the number 9).
+By the 1960s, the phrase we now use today, the whole nine yards, was firmly established, both in its meaning and number (the number 9).

 In Robert E. Wagner’s “Man on the Thres-hold” in the 1962 Fall edition of Michigan Voices,